The Ketogenic Diet May Help Stop Seizures

 Most people don’t know that fasting can stop seizures, but in fact, it can.
 That story begins over 2,000 years ago.

-Ketogenic diet developed in 1920’s to mimic the effect of fasting
+Ketogenic diet developed in the 1920s to mimic the effect of fasting.

 Modern medicine eventually caught on.
 Dr. Rawle Geyelin reported his experience treating epilepsy with fasting at the 1921 convention of the American Medical Association.
-That same year, RT Woodyatt observed that the ketones generated by fasting could also be generated by a low-carb, high-fat diet.
+That same year, R.T.
+Woodyatt observed that the ketones generated by fasting could also be generated by a low-carb, high-fat diet.
 Dr. Russell Wilder from the Mayo Clinic coined the term ketogenic diet.
 Wilder suggested that a ketogenic diet could yield benefits as effective as fasting while allowing both children and adults to continue to grow and thrive.
-Early results were impressive.
+The early results were impressive:

-- At 3 months, seizure freedom rates were as high as 55%.
+- At 3 months, seizure freedom rates were as high as 55 percent.

-In one series (Freeman et al, 2009), of all of the children who started the diet, after 1 year, 55% remained on diet.
+In one series (Freeman et al, 2009), of all of the children who started the diet, after 1 year, 55 percent remained on the diet.
 (They obviously found it beneficial.)
-Another 45% discontinued it (likely because it was too difficult to do, or it didn’t work).
+Another 45 percent discontinued it (likely because it was too difficult to do, or it didn’t work).
 The compelling evidence is that it works for a majority of children with treatment-resistant epilepsy.